FJ-Riveros/CryptoAway/README.md

 </div>

-What is the utility of $away for the users?
+:money_with_wings:What is the utility of $away for the users?

 <div align="center">